TheDigitalNinja/million-song-library/README.md

 Project is build by calling `npm run build`, this will create new source files and place them in `./build` directory, also this will create Styleguide of the project.
-Mount them on any server and you are ready to go or alternatively use `npm run serve-dev`.
+Mount them on any server and you are ready to go or alternatively use `npm run dev`.

 ### Dev Server

-Start dev server by calling `npm run serve-dev`, this will automatically mound a server on `3000` localhost port.
+Start dev server by calling `npm run dev`, this will automatically mound a server on `3000` localhost port.
 If any change is made during dev server run, source files will be automatically rebuild.

 ### Prod Server